gebim/win10---GPU-passthrough-on-Ubuntu/README.md

 Shutdown the VM.
 Go into virtmanger and set 'Video' to none:
 ![](14.png)

 Start the win10 VM.
-Enter the directory of the looking-glass client and start it: `./looking-glass-client -F -m KEY_F9 -c`.
+Enter the directory of the looking-glass client and start it: `./looking-glass-client -F -m KEY_F9`.
 Looking glass has many options.
-Here we use `-F` for fullscreen, `F9` to capture the mouse in the VM and `-c` for a shared clipboard.
+Here we use `-F` for fullscreen, `F9` to capture the mouse in the VM.
 As second time `F9` brings the mouse to the host back.
 On the win10 guest, it is recommended to install SPICE guest tools from <https://www.spice-space.org/download.html#windows-binaries>.
 See looking glass FAQ.
 The newest version (B6) also does not require the installation of additional components for audio as it now supports audio transport via the SPICE protocol and on the host pulseaudio/pipewire output.